Canna 'Musaefolia': Origin

 Monsieur Chaté writes, "This species was formerly described in the English, Dutch, and German horticultural journals under the name of C. excelsa.
 It was named musæfolia by Monsieur Théodore Année, who introduced it into France in 1858, from the resemblance of its leaves to those of the Musa or banana-tree.
 It reaches a height of more than 8 ft and has green, downy stems, and very large, oval, green leaves.
 Flowers small, orange-yellow.
 It is a tender species without rhizomes, and requires to be kept constantly growing.
 Peru."

 Nowadays, Canna excelsa is accepted as a synonym of C. paniculata.
 However, all currently known Cannas have rhizomes or tubers.

 Hybrids

 We do know that the early hybridizers, led by Monsieur Année, crossed the original import and produced cultivars, some of which still live on.

 Canna 'Musaefolia Hybrida'

 "Resembles C. 'Musaefolia', but the stems and leaves are thicker and of a deeper green."

 A tall Foliage Group cultivar; dark green foliage, very large, broadly oblong shaped, maroon margin, spreading habit; oval stems, coloured green; flowers are upright, self-coloured salmon-red, staminodes are small, edges regular, style is red, petals purple with farina, fully self-cleaning; fertile both ways, not true to type, self-pollinating, capsules round; rhizomes are thick, up to 3 cm in diameter, coloured purple; tillering is prolific.
-Introduced by Théodore Année, Passy, France, EU in 1860.
+Introduced by Théodore Année, Passy, France in 1860.